laxmikant-ainapure/upcxx/INSTALL.md

 To run on the compute nodes of a Cray XC, the `CROSS` environment variable needs to be set before the install command is invoked, i.e. `CROSS=cray-aries-slurm`.
-Additionally, if the Intel compilers are being used (usually the default for these systems), the gcc/5.2.0 or newer module must be loaded, e.g.:
+Additionally, if the Intel compilers are being used (usually the default for these systems), a gcc environment module (6.4.0 or newer) is also required, and may need to be explicitly loaded, e.g.:

 ```bash
 module load gcc/7.1.0